ertw0405/server-config/README.md

 net.ipv4.ip_local_port_range = 10240 65535
 ```

-* Set server localtime to HKT (or other location as wish)
+* Set server localtime to HKT (or other location as wish) and enable NTPd
 ```
 sudo vi /etc/sysconfig/clock
 ```